timvisee/hhs-p7-spark-docker/README.md

 # HHS P7 Spark in Docker
+This project allows you to get PySpark with Jupyter Notebook up and running with a single command!

+This project uses a container based solution using Docker.
+It sets up an isolated 'container' that has all required software pre-installed.
+This is comparable to a virtual machine, but it's much more flexible and has near-native performance.
+All this is done automatically, with nothing to worry about.

-A Docker image with a set of scripts to use and set up a container running Apache Spark with PySpark, Jupyter Notebook and some other common tools.
+This project provides a custom Docker image with a set of scripts to use and set up a container running Apache Spark with PySpark, Jupyter Notebook and some other common tools.
-College resources are preinstalled!
-With this project you can get a container up and running with a single command.

-This container is intended for college, period 7 of HBO-ICT on the HHS, and has various resources and assignments used in class preinstalled.
+This container is intended for college, period 7 of HBO-ICT on the HHS, and has various resources and assignments used in class preinstalled!

+Check out the [usage](#usage) section for installation instructions.

 ## Features
 * Single command to get everything up and running!